Proxmox VE

 Important

-To keep things secure, create a dedicated Proxmox VE user for Home Assistant and only grant the permissions you need.
-In short, do not use the root account.
+For security, create a dedicated Proxmox VE user for Home Assistant and grant only the minimum required permissions.
+We recommend avoiding the root account.

 Choose the right role